1860–61 United States House of Representatives elections: Border South and Middle South

 Of the 47 Representatives in these six states, 24 are Union Party, 1 Constitutional Union, 6 Democratic,– would be vacant in Virginia and Tennessee.

 These were "slaveholding" states, all south of the Mason–Dixon line.
-The border south states had less than 2% to more than 19% of their 1860 population held as slaves, with an average of 13%; middle south states ranged from 25-33% slaves, with an average of 29%.
-(Deep South 43-57%, except Texas, with 30%.)
+The border south states had less than 2% to more than 19% of their 1860 population held as slaves, with an average of 13%; middle south states ranged from 25 to 33% slaves, with an average of 29%.
+(Deep South 43–57%, except Texas, with 30%.)

 Eight seats in Virginia and seven seats in Tennessee represented large numbers of citizens resisting the Lincoln administration of the United States government during the Civil War.
 They were declared vacant in 37th Congress documents.